marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 The Panache library offers both the classical "repository pattern" and the "active record pattern".

 ## Repository pattern
-The repository pattern is a classic, we need to create the repository class that implements the **PanacheRepository** interface that will autmatically give a set of already implemented methods to find, list, stream, count, delete, persist and update entity objects.
+The repository pattern is a classic, we need to create the repository class that implements the **PanacheRepository** interface that will automatically give a set of already implemented methods to find, list, stream, count, delete, persist and update entity objects.
 The following fragment of code shows a practical example inside the EventRepository.class:
 {% highlight java %}
 //complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/starevent-event/src/main/java/com/rmarcello/starevent/repository/EventRepository.java